IsacJr/landing-page-smart-ecosystem/README.md

 npm run dev
 ```

-You'll be able to access the website on localhost:5173
+You'll be able to access the application in your browser on addres localhost:5173.